jonathansick/blog.jonathansick.ca/_posts/tumblr/2011-08-02-text-editors-in-the-lord-of-the-rings.md

 tags:
 - mac
 ---
-Text Editors in The Lord of the RingsMore analogies of the nerdy kind.
+More analogies of the nerdy kind.

 (via Practically Efficient)